ignite/cli/docs/guide/interchange/04-creating-order-books.md

 }
 ```

 Modify the `sell_order_book.proto` file to add the order book into the buy order book.
-The proto definition for the `SellOrderBook` should look like follows:
+The proto definition for the `SellOrderBook` looks like:

 ```proto
 // proto/dex/sell_order_book.proto